djgish485/ballistic-ai/README.md

   - Review `project-content.txt` to ensure critical files are included in the AI context.
   - For large projects, manage context size by editing context settings to only include relevant paths.
 - **Debugging**: Prompt the AI with: "List a couple hypotheses why [issue] is occurring and add log messages to investigate."
+- **Full Files**: Ballistic encourages the LLM to provide the full files necessary for operation.
+If a file gets truncated, remind it to show you the full file.
+- **Manage**: Keep chats manageable by clicking "Next Modification" or refreshing page when you're confident a modification is finished.

 ## License